Armed Forces Covenant

 This e-learning has been developed by the Coventry, Solihull and Warwickshire Armed Forces Covenant Partnership.
 It explains the commitment of the Armed Forces Covenant and how it can be honoured and implemented in the Community.
 It will help you understand and apply the principles of the Covenant at a local level.
 It also provides sources of further information and support.

-7. Redbridge Council Supporting veterans and serving families Housing Needs:
+7. Redbridge Council Supporting veterans, serving families and reservists: